arcana426/arcana426.github.io/en-us/JS/Javascript.md

 # javascript
 This folder is written using javascript. <br>
-You are free to download the code, but please ask the author for permission and write "&copy; arcana426" on the work. <br>
+You are free to download the code, but when you modify it or publish your modified work, please ask permission from the author and write “&copy; arcana426” on the work. <br>
 [Permission here](https://forms.gle/6LjeFEaSPiANd7mM9)